adobe/react-spectrum/README.md

+#  react-spectrum
+[Spectrum](http://spectrum.adobe.com) UI components in React.

-#  ⚠️ Under Construction  ⚠️
+## ⚠️ Under Construction  ⚠️
 We are currently working hard to be ready for a stable release.

-  - Please don't share this repo until we make our announcement!
+  - Please *don't share* this repo until we make our announcement!
   - Please try out our rc components and tell us what you think!

-[Spectrum](http://spectrum.adobe.com) UI components in React.
+If you have feedback or would like to join our beta program, please create a [feedback issue]() and let us know.

 ## Using react-spectrum in your project